kearseya/RNAseq_ML/README.md

 ## Next step is to use the sklearn pipeline functions and hyperparameter finding

-Manual methods script for initial investigation of a few methods, sklearn submodule pipeline has wider functionality.Hyperparameters also need to be found to make model more optimal.
+Manual methods script for initial investigation of a few methods, sklearn submodule pipeline has wider functionality.
+Hyperparameters also need to be found to make model more optimal.

 ### Preliminary data generated from manual methods script